From the new book Game Changer: How to be 10x in the Talent Economy

 Consider yourself 10x if: You are in a constant state of evolution and improvement, fueled by curiosity, ambition, and an insatiable desire to do more and do it better.
 10xers can tackle a company’s thorniest problems, improve their strongest assets, and cut a path to success.

 With the rapid digitization of every conceivable product and service—in fact, virtually every human action and interaction—the environment has transformed so fast that nearly every organization must consider themselves a tech company and be equipped with the phenomenally gifted.
+Whether it’s hiring exceptionally well, recruiting with great perks, or offering training (IT and computer courses, for example), landing and developing the best talent is critical.

 Yet 55% of companies can’t fill positions in computer and mathematical occupations.